Netflix/falcor-router/README.md

 Normally Routers retrieve the data for their Virtual JSON resource from backend data stores or other web services on-demand.
 However in this simple tutorial the Router will simply return static data for a single key.

+### Creating a Virtual JSON Resource with a Falcor Router

 First we create a folder for our application server.

 ~~~bash